cthiebaud/truth/HOWTO-template.md

 # ἀλήθεια

-The objective of the game is to unconceal the 'truth' - inside a 'truth table'.
+The objective of the game is to unconceal the 'truth' - inside a ['truth table'](https://en.wikipedia.org/wiki/Truth_table).

 The header of each square box provides a clue that can be decoded into bricks filling none, some or all of the 4 cells within the box.

-The presence or absence of a brick within a cell is fully determined by the values of A and B as inferred from the clue provided by the square box header, as illustrated below:
+The presence or absence of a brick within a cell is fully determined by the values of A and B as inferred from the clue (expressed with [logic symbols](https://en.wikipedia.org/wiki/List_of_logic_symbols)) provided by the square box header:

 ![example](/HOWTO-example.jpg)